Arturo Del Puerto

-Arturo del Puerto is a Puerto Rican actor known for his roles on Fear the Walking Dead, Chicago P.D., Ride Along 2, and the Apple TV+ original science fiction space drama series For All Mankind.
+Arturo Del Puerto (born October 24, 1976) is a Puerto Rican actor who has appeared in television series such as Fear the Walking Dead, Chicago P.D., Ride Along 2, and the Apple TV+ original science fiction space drama series For All Mankind.

 Biography

 Del Puerto is half Puerto Rican and half Spanish.
 He studied acting and singing in Madrid and improvisation at the UCB Centre in New York.